-3.5L (V6) EcoBoost: If you had the 3.5l EcoBoost engine equipped in your 2015 F-150, then you would have had the highest towing capacity rating, if you had it paired with either a Heavy Duty Payload Package or a Max Trailer Package.
+3.5L (V6) EcoBoost: If you had the 3.5l EcoBoost engine equipped in your 2015 F-150, then you would have had been looking at the highest specs on the tables, if you had it paired with either a Heavy Duty Payload Package or a Max Trailer Package.

 The GCWR figures for all models ranged from 9,400-17,100 lbs.